Brief

 You see it online, where L’Oréal and Kimberly-Clark have become best in class among global companies for their digital marketing on the uniquely Chinese livestreaming channels.
 In fact, L’Oréal deemed livestreaming so important that it quickly established an internal talent pool to serve the new channel instead of depending on an outside agency.

 These and other moves are enabling multinationals to think and act like local companies—and local companies are taking their cues from the Chinese insurgents that are rewriting the playbook for success.
 Young insurgents are typically digital native, data enabled, well-funded by venture capital, asset light, and focused on hypergrowth.
-Many are capturing more than their share of the growth across the categories in which they compete even if not all succeed, as reported in the latest China Shopper Report, released in December 2021: “A Sudden Slowdown in 2021’s FMCG Recovery … and the Mixed Fate of China’s Insurgent Brands.”
+Many are capturing more than their share of the growth across the categories in which they compete even if not all succeed, as reported in the China Shopper Report.

-Consider the meteoric rise of Genki Forest, which has achieved amazing success in the soft drink sector in less than five years and was on track to reach $1 billion in revenues in 2021.
+Consider the meteoric rise of Genki Forest, which has achieved amazing success in the soft drink sector in less than five years.
 Or look at the impressive advances made by Florasis in the color cosmetics sector, or by SHEIN in the fast-fashion apparel sector, with sales estimated to have reached $10 billion.
 All of these youthful companies are beating out decades-old category powerhouses through digitally enabled playbooks that leverage consumer feedback loops for faster and more successful innovations and better-targeted consumer engagement.
 And these previously unknown brands were far from alone.
 In fact, 700 insurgents outpaced both foreign and domestic competitors to reach the top of their product categories in Singles Day 2021 sales (see Figure 1).

 The numbers tell us that many local insurgents show no signs of losing their competitive power.
 Babycare, founded in 2014, achieved 100% annual growth with its disruptive product innovation model that maximizes the lifetime value of mothers.
 The company introduces no fewer than 700 stock-keeping units a year, many of them within a few months of creation.
 Its laser focus on digital has helped it generate an audience of 1 million mothers and, as a result, a vast potential for adjacency sales at low costs.

 Another example is Milkground, recently acquired by Mengniu.
 Launched in 2016, Milkground is the only public company in China with cheese as a core business.
-During the past five years it grew its share in the cheese market from about 4% to about 28% and became the category leader with around $435 million in revenues in 2020.
+In the subsequent five years, it grew its share in the cheese market from about 4% to about 28% and became the category leader with around $435 million in revenues in 2020.
 Milkground has developed the cheese stick as its “hero” product, with a clear understanding of consumer demand, leading product quality, and effective investment in brand building and channel development.

 The 4D model is the secret to the success of these insurgents, but it also is fueling the growth of multinationals that are acquired by Chinese companies—and is the approach that established Chinese companies use to become powerful competitors by transforming themselves into “scale insurgents.”